bufalobk/lambda-2-ecs-example/README.md

 ## Automation

-- Most of these steps above can be done quickly via CloudFormation template(s) which will be added later.
+- CloudFormation template(s) which will be added later.

 ## References
 ### Lambda